kubek93/rpi-dietpi-main/README.md

 # rpi-dietpi-main

-For using our project you should own:
+For using this project you should own:

-- raspberry pi
-- public IP address
-- internet connection
+- [x] Network connection with public IP.
+- [x] Raspberry PI connected through by ethernet cable with router.

 ## Installation